New York's Greatest Wilderness

 Organized from easiest to most ambitious — every route is doable without whitewater experience.

-Mirror LakeLake Placid2.7 mi loopLakeBeginnerNo motorboats allowed — glassy calm, mountain reflections, town access for lunch
+Mirror LakeLake Placid2.7 mi loopLakeBeginnerNo motorboats — glassy calm, mountain reflections, town access for lunch📍

-Raquette Lake LoopBlue Mountain Lake8–12 miLakeIntermediateLarge open lake with historic Great Camps on its shores — watch for afternoon wind
+Raquette Lake LoopBlue Mountain Lake8–12 miLakeIntermediateLarge open lake with historic Great Camps on its shores📍

-Northern Forest Canoe TrailADK to Maine740 mi totalLong routeAdvanced / Multi-week740-mile trail from Old Forge, NY to Fort Kent, ME — the ADK section alone spans multiple days
+Northern Forest Canoe TrailADK to Maine740 mi totalLong routeAdvanced740-mile trail from Old Forge, NY to Fort Kent, ME — the ADK section alone spans multiple days📍

 Popular Routes Explained